VenalityXT/SentinelNet/docs/sentinelnet_overview.md

 ## Detection Model

+SentinelNet uses a deterministic, packet-level detection model:
-- Stateless packet inspection
+- Stateless inspection of individual packets
 - One packet evaluated at a time
-- No packet buffering or stream reconstruction
+- No packet buffering or TCP stream reconstruction
-- All detection behavior controlled via policy configuration
+- All detection behavior controlled via explicit policy configuration

-This design favors stability, low resource usage, and predictable behavior.
+This design prioritizes stability, low resource usage, and predictable behavior over behavioral inference or anomaly modeling.

 ---

 ## Output Model

-SentinelNet produces two forms of output:
+SentinelNet produces two synchronized forms of output:
-- JSONL alerts for machine ingestion and automation
+- **JSONL alerts** intended for machine ingestion, automation, or SIEM pipelines
-- Human-readable log entries for manual review
+- **Human-readable log entries** intended for direct review and validation

-Both outputs are generated from the same alert event.
+Both outputs are derived from the same alert event and represent identical detection data.

 ---